robertbetts/RegtechGuide/README.md

 # Regtech Guide

 A reference guide for building technology platforms and systems in regulated environments.
-The content was curated using the FintechForge Method.
+The content is curated and developed using the FintechForge Method.

 ## Description